mkanabi/Kurdish-wordlist/README.md

 While efforts have been made to ensure the accuracy and correctness of the wordlist, please note that linguistic variations and dialectal differences may exist.
 The wordlist is intended to serve as a general resource and should be used with caution, considering the context and specific linguistic requirements.

-## Acknowledgments
+## Game: Wishasaz

-I would like to express my gratitude to the contributors who have helped in expanding and improving the Kurdish Wordlist.
-Your efforts are invaluable and greatly appreciated.
+I have also created a game called Wishasaz using the Kurdish Wordlist.
+Wishasaz is a word-based game where players have to guess and arrange letters to form valid Kurdish words.
+It's a fun and educational game that can help improve vocabulary and language skills.

+You can play the game [here](https://kanabi.me/wishasaz/play.html).

+Feel free to check it out and enjoy playing with the words from the Kurdish Wordlist!

 ## Contact

-If you have any questions, suggestions, or feedback regarding the Kurdish Wordlist, please feel free to reach out to me [via email](mailto:your@email.com).
+If you have any questions, suggestions, or feedback regarding the Kurdish Wordlist, please feel free to reach out to me [via email](mkanabi@protonmail.com).

 Thank you for your interest in the Kurdish Wordlist project!